APPLICATIONS FOR WAY DAVOS JAN’20 NOW OPEN

 Thought leaders present in Davos for the WEF will be invited up to the mountain lodge to chat with the group and those based elsewhere will be asked to join via Skype chats.

 Participants will again be asked to share their own “superpower skills” with the whole group as well… after all the best form of learning is teaching.

 It is equally important that participants feel ownership of those key issues and a clear urge to contribute towards their resolution.

 Each of the four themes will have as planned output a presentation consolidating consensus action points on how teenagers from around the world can also make a difference individually.
 WAY participants can volunteer to join any of the initiatives and we expect most of them to join this effort.

-We plan to translate these four presentation from English to eight of the most commonly languages in the world spoken as a native tongue – therefore reaching more than half of the world’s population older than twelve years old (those more likely to be fully literate) with concise information that they can understand.
+We plan to translate the final four presentation from English to eight of the most commonly languages in the world spoken as a native tongue – therefore reaching more than half of the world’s population older than twelve years old (those more likely to be fully literate) with concise information that they can understand.